huangelton/library-database/README.md

-## Library Database System
+## Library File System
-A Library Database System implemented using basic concepts of object-oriented programming.
+A Library File System implemented using basic concepts of object-oriented programming.
 The purpose of this project was to focus on understanding data structures and their applications in the real world.

 ### Implementation
 Includes features that allows the user to store and find information about books.
 Examples are inserting, removing, and traversing the database.
 The user also has the option to save the current data to a file.